keedio/flume-ftp-source/README.md

 Files can be proccesed int two ways:
 - by lines, as one event is a full line.(flushlines = true)
-- by chunk of bytes, exactly 1 KB is the size of one event. (flushlines = false)
+- by chunk of bytes, exactly 1 KB is the size of one event by default. (flushlines = false)

 Proccesed files's name and size will be tracked into a Map, this one will be "saved" into an external file (file.name), located in parameter .folder of the config.